The 9 Best Telematics Companies for 2023

 Quick overview

-Teletrac shows a comprehensive breakdown of driver history and the ability to manage driver behaviour.
-This is done through various features including a leaderboard system, automatic alerts for dangerous driving, and reporting to analyse journeys or specific events.
+The TN360 shows a detailed breakdown of driver history and the ability to manage driver behavior.
+This is done through various features including a leaderboard system, automatic alerts for dangerous driving, and reporting to analyze journeys or specific events.

 Teletrac is one of the world’s largest fleet solutions providers, boasting over 25 years of history in GPS tracking.
 It was founded in the UK in 1988 as Trafficmaster, offering drivers road congestion information.
 In 2015, Teletrac merged with Navman Wireless, a GPS navigation device manufacturer based in Taiwan.
 In 2020, it expanded its services to connected solutions, fortifying its ground in advanced fleet management.